-“Tumhare to maje hai, sarkar se 2 lakh mil gaya, pension bhi mil rahi hai” said the upper caste doctor to silicosis patient Raju who went to him for a routine check-up.
+“Tumhare to maje hai, sarkar se 2 lakh mil gaya, pension bhi mil rahi hai,” (“This is convenient for you: You are getting 2 lakhs from the government in addition to the pension money.”) said the upper caste doctor to silicosis patient Raju who went to him for a routine check-up.
 Recounting the same, Raju angrily told me, “All these people, including doctors, compounders, and nurses despise us because we are getting ex gratia amount from the state government’s pneumoconiosis policy.
 They humiliate us for our ex gratia money and pension as if it was our choice to suffer from silicosis”.

 Silicosis, a life-threatening respiratory disease is a curse to mine workers in Rajasthan who have no other option of livelihood other than mining.
 It is already declared an epidemic in the state of Rajasthan.
 Pnemonocosis policy 2019 ensures compensation to the silicosis patient.
 While it also makes provision for the prevention of silicosis, nothing is happening on that front.

 Every year, thousands of mineworkers get affected by silicosis and mine owners just replace them with able-bodied workers.
 The feudal and casteist societal structures of Rajasthan readily manifest in the mining industry.
 Mines are state-owned property and they give leases to private players for the operation of mines.
 High prices of leases directly ensure the reservation of mine leases to upper caste communities with generational economic capital.
 Both these spaces (state and mine leases) are occupied by upper caste people in Rajasthan while mine workers belong to the lower strata of the society that does not have landholdings and occupations other than mining.